Does your brand have a mission? What do you stand for? What do you strive to do – or pledge never to do – because of your values as a company?

 For example, imagine a clothing brand that’s founded and run by people who are passionate about sustainability.
 It naturally follows that they will build recycling and energy-saving into their manufacturing processes and invest in eco-friendly materials.

-They are also more likely to build products designed to last a long time, since that minimizes waste and reduces the need for more clothes to be manufactured.
-They’ll need skilled, engaged employees who care about quality and are able to innovate and evolve the product, making it better and better.
+They are also more likely to build products designed to last a long time, since that minimises waste and reduces the need for more clothes to be manufactured.
+They’ll need a Employee Engagement that trained employees to care about quality and are able to innovate and evolve the product, making it better and better.

 Another way brand purpose is expressed is through marketing and advertising messages.
 Brands with a strong sense of purpose may reflect this in their sponsorship and partnership choices, or even lend their voice to a cause or campaign.